 Must Visit Places in Munnar

 Munnar hills, one of the jewels of God’s Own Country- Kerala, is located in Idukki district and is a prominent part of the Kerala Tourism circuit.
+Places in Munnar are very scenic in its beauty, listing the best and must visit places in Munnar.
 It is around 5200 ft above sea level elegantly dissolved in the Western Ghats of India.

 - Munnar Weather: